SuperblocksHQ/superblocks-lab-wiki/Submitting-Bugs-and-Suggestions.md

-The Superblocks Studio project tracks issues and feature requests using the [GitHub issue tracker](https://github.com/SuperblocksHQ/studio/issues) for the `studio` repository.
+The Superblocks Lab project tracks issues and feature requests using the [GitHub issue tracker](https://github.com/SuperblocksHQ/superblocks-lab/issues) for the `superblocks-lab` repository.

 ### Before Submitting an Issue
-First, please do a search in [open issues](https://github.com/SuperblocksHQ/studio/issues) to see if the issue or feature request has already been filed.
-Use this [query](https://github.com/SuperblocksHQ/studio/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc+) to search for the most popular feature requests.
+First, please do a search in [open issues](https://github.com/SuperblocksHQ/superblocks-lab/issues) to see if the issue or feature request has already been filed.
+Use this [query](https://github.com/SuperblocksHQ/superblocks-lab/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc+) to search for the most popular feature requests.

 If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment.